mangosfour/server_old_0.17/README.md

 License
 -------
-*MaNGOS Three* is open source, and licensed under the terms of the GNU GPL version 2.
+*MaNGOS Four* is open source, and licensed under the terms of the GNU GPL version 2.

   Copyright (C) 2005-2013  MaNGOS <http://getmangos.co.uk>